xye7ei/metaparse/README.md

 Then a `XXXParser` object can be initialized given this `Grammar` and prepares necessary table/algorithms for parsing.

+-->

 # Further into Non-determinism

-Instructions above only show the *front-end* of using this module.
-At the *back-end* side, various parsing algorithms have been/can be implemented.
+Contents above only show the *front-end* of applying this module.
+On the *back-end* side, various parsing algorithms have been/can be implemented.

-Tripping further, `metaparse` provides the `Earley` parser, which can parse any [CFG][] (currently except those with **loop**s due to tree generation) as well as the `GLR` parser, which can parse LR grammars.
+One step further, `metaparse` provides implementation of *non-deterministic* parsers like [`Earley`][Earley] and [`GLR`][GLR].
+Currently, grammars with **loop**s are yet supported due to the eager mechanism of tree generation.

 For exmaple, given the tricky ambiguous grammar
 ```
 S → A B C
 A → u | ε